The Kid Laroi: 2020–2021: F*ck Love and mainstream success with "Stay"

-On 2 November, Howard revealed the next project's title to be Savage on Instagram, and would be released as a reissue of F*ck Love.
+On 2 November, Howard revealed the next project's title to be Savage on Instagram, and would be released as a deluxe edition of F*ck Love.
 It was eventually released four days later on 6 November and peaked at number one on the Australian ARIA charts, as well as number 3 on the US Billboard 200.
 The same day, the music video for "Always Do" directed by Steve Cannon was released.
 On 26 November, the music video for "Maybe" was released.
 On 17 December, Howard released the music video for "Without You", directed by Steve Cannon.
-On 8 December, he was featured on "Reminds Me Of You", a posthumous song by Juice WRLD.
+On 8 December, he was featured on "Reminds Me Of You", a posthumous song by the late Juice Wrld.
 The song samples Kim Petras' song "Reminds Me".
 On 29 December, he released the music video for "Tragic" featuring YoungBoy Never Broke Again, and Internet Money directed by Steve Cannon.

-On 19 March 2021, Howard was featured on Canadian singer Justin Bieber's song, "Unstable", from Bieber's sixth studio album Justice.
+On 19 March 2021, Howard was featured on one of Justin Bieber's songs, "Unstable", from Bieber's sixth studio album Justice.
 On 30 April, Howard released a remix of "Without You", a collaboration with American singer Miley Cyrus.
 The song, which had already become extremely popular on TikTok, went on the peak at number 8 on the Billboard Hot 100, becoming Howard's first top-ten single as a lead artist.
 On 8 May, he performed the song in the first musical set with Miley Cyrus on the Saturday Night Live Mothers' Day episode, hosted by Elon Musk, with Miley Cyrus as the musical guest.
 In June 2021, Howard left Grade A Productions and signed a management deal with Scooter Braun.
 Also that month, Howard announced that the third and final instalment of the F*ck Love trilogy would be released in July.
 On 9 July, Howard released the song "Stay", a collaboration with Bieber.
 The song was accompanied by a music video, and peaked at number 1 on the Hot 100, becoming Howard's highest-charting single in the United States.
 The song was announced about a week prior to its release.
 A second deluxe of F*ck Love titled F*ck Love 3: Over You was released on 23 July.
 The deluxe also featured guest appearances from Polo G, Stunna Gambino, G Herbo, and Lil Durk.
 The second deluxe was also accompanied by an extended version, titled F*ck Love 3+: Over You, which was released on 27 July with an additional six songs.
 As a result, the F*ck Love project reached number one on the Billboard 200 over one year after its initial release.
 Howard and Bieber performed "Stay" at the 2021 VMA awards and was nominated for Best New Artist and Push Performance of the Year, for "Without You".
 In September 2021, Howard left SB Projects and signed with Adam Leber at Rebel Management.
 On 24 November 2021, Howard won Best Artist and Best Pop Release at the 2021 ARIA Music Awards, before performing "Stay" to close out the awards show.